ValeWasTaken/Project_Euler/README.md

 The prime factors of 13195 are 5, 7, 13 and 29.
 What is the largest prime factor of the number 600851475143 ?

+<strong>Problem 4: Largest palindrome product</strong>

+A palindromic number reads the same both ways.
+The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.
+Find the largest palindrome made from the product of two 3-digit numbers.

+<strong>Problem 5: Smallest multiple</strong>

+2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.
+What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

 <strong>Problem 6: Sum square difference</strong>